Enhancing deep neural networks with morphological information: Related work

 \subsection{Morphological features in comment filtering}

-The literature for the task of NER covers multiple related tasks, such as hate speech, offensive speech, political trolling, detecting commercialism, etc. Recent approaches involve variants of deep neural networks, though standard machine learning approaches are still popular as shown in the survey of \citet{fortuna-2018-hate-speech-survey}.
+The literature for the CF task covers multiple related tasks, such as hate speech, offensive speech, political trolling, detecting commercialism, etc. Recent approaches involve variants of deep neural networks, though standard machine learning approaches are still popular, as shown in the survey of \citet{fortuna-2018-hate-speech-survey}.
 These approaches typically use features such as character n-grams, word n-grams, and sentiment of the sequence.
-Two examples are the works of \citet{malmasi-2017-hate-speech-classic-ml-1}, who classify hate speech in English tweets, and \citet{van-hee-2015-dutch-cyberbullying}, who classify different levels of cyberbullying in Dutch posts on ask.fm. \citet{scheffler-2018-hate-speech-embeddings} combine word embeddings with the above-mentioned features to classify German tweets.
-They observe that combining both n-gram features and word embeddings brings only a small improvement over only using only one of them.
+Two examples are the works of \citet{malmasi-2017-hate-speech-classic-ml-1}, who classify hate speech in English tweets, and \citet{van-hee-2015-dutch-cyberbullying}, who classify different levels of cyber-bullying in Dutch posts on ask.fm social site. \citet{scheffler-2018-hate-speech-embeddings} combine word embeddings with the features mentioned above to classify German tweets.
+They observe that combining both n-gram features and word embeddings brings only a small improvement over only using one of them.
 The effectiveness of using features describing syntactic dependencies for toxic comments classification on English Wikipedia comments is shown by \citet{shtovba-2019-hate-speech-dependencies}.

 Neural architectures used include convolutional neural networks \citep{georgakopoulos-2018-hate-speech-cnn} and LSTM networks \citep{gao-2017-hate-speech-lstm,miok2019prediction}, typically improving the performance over standard machine learning approaches.
-The NER topic has also been the focus of shared tasks on identification and categorization of offensive language \citep{zampieri-2019-hate-speech-semeval6} and multilingual offensive language identification \citep{zampieri-2020-hate-speech-semeval12}.
+The CF topic has also been the focus of shared tasks on identification and categorization of offensive language \citep{zampieri-2019-hate-speech-semeval6} and multilingual offensive language identification \citep{offenseval2020}.
 The reports of these tasks show the prevalence and general success of large pretrained contextual models such as BERT, though, surprisingly, the best performing model for the subtask B of SemEval-2019 Task 6 was rule-based \citep{han-etal-2019-jhan014}.